-For both EPD and DD applicants and members, the PAS assessment is completed by a registered nurse or social worker who has attended a minimum of 30 hours of classroom training for each type of PAS (EPD and DD), for a total of 60 hours of classroom training;
+- For both EPD and DD customers, the PAS assessment is completed by a registered nurse or social worker who has attended a minimum of 30 hours of classroom training for each type of PAS (EPD and DD), for a total of 60 hours of classroom training; - For customers who are ventilator dependent, the PAS assessment is completed by a registered nurse; and - For an initial assessment of a customer who is in a hospital or other acute care setting:

-- For applicants or members who are ventilator dependent, the PAS assessment is completed by a registered nurse; and - For an initial assessment of an applicant who is in a hospital or other acute care setting: - o A registered nurse assessor shall complete the PAS assessment, or - o In the event that a registered nurse assessor is not available, a social worker assessor shall complete the PAS assessment.
+- o A registered nurse assessor shall complete the PAS assessment, or - o In the event that a registered nurse assessor is not available, a social worker assessor shall complete the PAS assessment.

-The application period for ALTCS is 45 days.
-The initial PAS for an applicant shall be completed within at least six days before the end of the application period.
-In some situations, such as a referral made by an AHCCCS Health Plan on a member who is hospitalized, the case must be treated as a priority and the PAS must be completed as soon as possible.
+Complete the initial PAS at least six days before the end of the application period.
+Treat referrals from an AHCCCS Health Plan for a hospitalized customer as a priority and complete the PAS as soon as possible.

-An assessor shall conduct a face-to-face PAS assessment with an applicant or member, except as provided below with respect to deceased applicants.
-The Assessor shall make reasonable efforts to obtain the applicant's or member's available medical records.
+PAS assessments are completed face-to-face with a customer, except for deceased customers.
+The Assessor makes reasonable efforts to obtain the customer's available medical records.
 The Assessor may also obtain information for the PAS assessment from face to face interviews with the:

-- Applicant or member;
+- Customer;

 - Parent;

-- Guardian;
+- Guardian:

 - Caregiver; or

-- Any person familiar with the applicant's or member's functional or medical condition.
+- Any person familiar with the customer's functional or medical condition.

-Using the information described above, an assessor shall complete the PAS assessment based on the Assessor's education, experience, professional judgment, and training.
+Using the information described above, the Assessor completes the PAS assessment using his or her education, experience, professional judgment, and training.

-After the Assessor completes the PAS assessment, the Assessor shall calculate a PAS score.
-The Assessor shall compare the PAS score to an established threshold score.
-The scoring methodology and threshold scores are specified in Sections 1003 and 1005.
-Except as determined by physician consultant review, the threshold score is the point at which an applicant or member is determined to be at immediate risk of institutionalization.
+After the PAS assessment is completed, the PAS score is calculated and compared to the established threshold score in MA1003 and MA1005.
+Except as determined by physician consultant review, the threshold score is the point at which a customer is considered to be at immediate risk of institutionalization.

-Upon request, from a person acting on behalf of the applicant, the Administration shall conduct a PAS assessment to determine whether a deceased applicant would have been eligible to receive ALTCS benefits during the time period covered by the application or in any prior quarter month.
+Upon request from a person acting on behalf of the customer, the Administration shall conduct a PAS assessment to determine whether a deceased customer would have been eligible to receive ALTCS benefits during the time period covered by the application or in any prior quarter month.

-Upon request, the Administration shall conduct a Private Request PAS assessment on a customer who is not applying for ALTCS to determine if the customer is at risk of institutionalization and requires care equal to that provided in a NF or ICF.
-The PAS shall be completed without a charge to the customer.
-The Private Request PAS is processed through Eligibility Review (see Section 1006).
-A face-to-face assessment must be conducted to be considered a Private Request PAS that would be entered into ACE.
+A Private Request PAS assessment may be requested for a customer who is not applying for ALTCS to determine if the customer is at risk of institutionalization and requires care equal to that provided in a NF or Intermediate Care facility (ICF).
+The PAS is completed without charge.
+Private Request PAS assessments are processed through Eligibility Review (see MA1006).
+A face-to-face assessment must be conducted for a Private Request PAS.